 Resources for effective performance evaluations have been provided by Employee Relations and are located on the Performance Evaluation section of the HR webpage.
 Please contact your College/Division Human Resource Officer (HRO) and/or Employee Relations if you have questions about Georgia State’s annual performance review process.
 Also, look for announcements in your email box about upcoming Performance Evaluation training sponsored by Employee Relations.

 What if an employee has more than one supervisor and/or the supervisor has changed during the performance period?

 Supervisors should collaborate with one another to provide feedback.
 The current supervisor should lead the process and consult with the previous supervisor.
 If that is not possible, then the current supervisor should consult with the prior supervisor’s manager to get their view and input.

 What if an employee’s overall performance rating is “Not Successful”?

 Employees who receive an overall ‘not successful' performance rating must be provided with a Performance Improvement Plan (PIP).
 A PIP is used to help supervisors and employees address and resolve performance issues.
 The PIP communicates the performance discrepancies, when an improved level of performance needs to be achieved, and specific action steps that will help the employee meet performance expectations.
 Supervisors must consult with Employee Relations before preparing and administering PIPs.

 What are some best practices for completing reviews?

-What if I don’t agree with my review?
+What if an employee doesn’t agree with their review?

 8:30 a.m.-5:15 p.m.